paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-313-commercial-motor-vehicle-operators.md

   (C) address emerging issues relating to commercial driver’s license improvements;

-  (D) support innovative ideas and solutions to commercial driver’s license program issues; or
+  (D) support innovative ideas and solutions to commercial driver’s license program issues;

+  (E) support, in addition to funds otherwise available for such purposes, the recognition, prevention, and reporting of human trafficking; or

-  (E) address other commercial driver’s license issues, as determined by the Secretary.
+  (F) address other commercial driver’s license issues, as determined by the Secretary.

 **(b) Prohibitions.—** A recipient may not use financial assistance funds awarded under this section to rent, lease, or buy land or buildings.